The mediator guides you through each step of the mediation

-Most mediations are held at a location where there are facilities that can provide each individual party with their own room and a central meeting room for the mediator.
-This ensures that everyone attending has their own private space and breakout area as well as a meeting room that can accommodate all the parties and the mediator.
+Mediations can be online or in person.
+When the mediation is in person, each individual party is allocated their own private room at the venue in addition to there being a central meeting room for the mediator and any joint sessions.
+This ensures that everyone has their own private space as well as a meeting room that can accommodate all the parties and the mediator.

 A mediator will then meet, in private sessions, with the individual parties and will assist them to explore and negotiate their way to a resolution.
 This may include reconvening a meeting between the parties and, if present, their lawyers, experts or other combination depending upon what may be beneficial to settling the differences.